top of page

 pp. 155-157* We want to look up what Aristotle says about Empedocles.
 This is a very nice section.

-Kin selection adds much to understanding relatives and relations.
-That we call a friend "brother" shows both the truth and limitations.
+Kinship selection adds much to understanding relatives and relations.
+We have something like a 1/2 genetic interest in offspring of a sibling, etc, explaining proximity and assistance.
+Faction and cooperation in families will be very interesting.
+That we call a friend "brother" shows both the truth and the limitations of the biological understanding.
+The avenging of crimes against a family member is also interesting from the sociobiology view.
 Justice is ultimately related to to all humanity qua human, and the things of family and city turn out to be "somewhat closer to the body," that is, what is called "vulgar virtue."
 A difference in focus at least between Aristotle and Plato's Republic is the elevation of ethical virtue in Aristotle.
 In Plato, virtue is knowledge.
 But Socrates knows his ignorance, and hence in one reasoning would know himself to be "vicious."
 But Socrates is the best of men!

 p.
 183: There is no Greek word for "conscience-" it is a Latin word.
 This seems to mean not that the Greeks HAD no conscience, but that the word is contained within reason and nous- and THAT has many implications for how we are reading reason and nous.